Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-Portraits of George Floyd have become a fresh symbol of police brutality against black people, and a sign reading "Racism kills, here, there, and all over the world," are seen on the fence of the U.S. embassy in Mexico City on Saturday.
+Portraits of George Floyd have become a fresh symbol of police brutality against black people, and a sign reading, "Racism kills, here, there and all over the world," hung on the fence of the U.S. Embassy in Mexico City on Saturday.

 Pedro Pardo/AFP via Getty Images